-Responding to COVID-19 means many registrants are expected to work in new roles.
-These roles may come with new responsibilities around the sale, supply, administration or prescription of medicines.
+The pandemic has meant that many registrants are working in different roles, which bring different responsibilities around the sale, supply, administration or prescription of medicines.

 The Standards of conduct, performance and ethics states:

 You must keep up to date with and follow the law, our guidance and other requirements relevant to your practice.

 Which professions are entitled to sell, supply, administer and prescribe medicines is set out in law.
 The key pieces of legislation are: